spoo-bar/cosmy-wasmy/README.md

     Right clicking on a wasm file shows you the command to Load the contract in Virtual Machine.
 Click on this and you will get access to a Contract simulate view.
 You can instantiate the contract multiple times.
 Run queries against the contract as well as execute messages.
 You can view the event history of the VM as well.

-    The inputs for the contract might be prepopulated based on the schema found in the repository.
+    The inputs for the contract might be pre-populated based on the schema found in the repository.
 But thats just a suggestion.
 You can input arbitrary json into the simulations.

 ### Notebooks

-Th eextension now supports CosmWasm Notebooks.
+Th extension now supports CosmWasm Notebooks.
 Any file stored with the file extension  `*.cwnotebook` is treated as a CW Notebook.
 CW Notebooks are similar to Jupyter notebooks where you can store in snippets of code in the middle of notebook documentation.

 In the notebook you can configure a contract binary and its schema in TOML block as given below
 ```toml